yslianTim/rhbm_gem/docs/developer/architecture/object-architecture.md

 `ModelObject` owns private `ModelDerivedState` storage containing a lazily-built KD-tree over atom pointers plus cached center-of-mass and position-range values.

-- builder or callers do not manage it directly
+- callers do not manage it directly
-- it is created lazily through `EnsureKDTreeRoot()`
+- the KD-tree is created lazily through `EnsureKDTreeRoot()`
+- `InvalidateDerivedState()` clears the tree and geometry caches
+- attached atom coordinate changes trigger invalidation automatically
-- it is invalidated by `InvalidateDerivedState()`
+- the tree build is protected by a mutex

-This cache is used through `ModelDerivedState::FindAtomsInRange(...)`.
+The public `ModelObject::FindNeighborAtoms(...)` validates radius and atom ownership, queries `ModelDerivedState`, optionally removes the center atom, and returns results deterministically sorted by distance and then serial id. `AtomObject::FindNeighborAtoms(...)` forwards to its attached owner model.

 ### 9.2 Map grid access

 `MapObject` does not own a persistent spatial index.

-For regular-grid voxel range queries, command code should derive bounded grid index ranges directly from `MapObject` geometry (`grid size`, `grid spacing`, and `origin`) and then filter by distance.
-This keeps `MapObject` itself closer to a self-contained value object and avoids shared KD-tree lifetime concerns for dense regular maps.
+For regular-grid voxel range queries, command code derives bounded grid index ranges directly from `MapObject` geometry (`grid size`, `grid spacing`, and `origin`) and then filters by distance.
+This keeps `MapObject` itself close to a self-contained value object and avoids shared KD-tree lifetime concerns for dense regular maps.

 ## 10. MapObject Architecture